 [P]ost-modernist theory is itself nothing other than a grand narrative, as Luhmann ironically re-marked, even though it is better described as a métarécrit – a metanarrative.
 (Donald Trump and Alternative Für Deutschland (Afd): The Crisis of Politics, 2018)

-We tend to think of society as being broken or sick, and if we can just fix it or heal it, then people will be happy–as if the purpose of society is to make people happy.
-But what if society has no “purpose,” no telos, other than circulating communication?
-Luhmann argues that it is communication, not action, that reproduces society.
+We tend to think of contemporary society as being broken or sick, and if we can just fix it or heal it, then people will be happy–as if the purpose of society is to make people happy.
+But what if society has no “purpose,” no telos, other than circulating/reproducing communication?
+Luhmann argues that it is communication, not shared norms, that reproduces society.

 Clearly, there is no need for communication to be consensual or reasonable–and it rarely is.
 But it must be recursive, using communication to produce further communication.
-There must be a recursive reference to previous communication (system memory) and anticipation of subsequent communication.
+There must be a recursive reference to previous communication (system memory) and anticipation/expectation of subsequent communication.
 Communication produces possibilities for further communication.
 That is to say, communication produces the possibility of saying yes or no, or of accepting or rejecting an offer to communicate.
 Communication reproduces the difference between acceptance and rejection of propositions.
 This is operational closure.